ah410/CineVerse/README.md

     1. Run this line in your terminal `pip install -r requirements.txt`
 4. Type: `flask run` and the website should load up and you'll be good to go!
 4. For unittesting, you can use the `pytest` library or the built in unittesting library for python, `unittest`
+   * For unittesting, please use the sqlite branch.
+Master branch isn't implemented yet as it uses PostgreSQL instead of sqlite.
     1. Run unittests:
         1. terminal: `pytest app_test.py`
 	    2. terminal: `python -m unittest app_test.py`